Fade BG Image

 …10 DP, huh.
 It doubled.

-"We've made back the cost of the recipe.
-I'll leave the rest to the golems… Kinue-san, please give instructions to the golems."
+"That covers the cost of the recipe too.
+I'll leave the rest to the golems… Kinue-san, please give the golems their instructions."

 "Understood, Master."